Research conducted in the Young Cognition Laboratory

 - Young, M.E. & Wasserman, E.A.
 (1997).
 Entropy detection by pigeons: Response to mixed visual displays after same-different discrimination training.
 Journal of Experimental Psychology: Animal Behavior Processes, 23, 157-170.
 Abstract

 Students in my laboratory are free to pursue a variety of topics that intersect with my areas of expertise.
 Recent projects have examined categorization based on motion cues (Olga Falmier, Ph.D. dissertation), temporal discrimination (Josh Beckmann, Ph.D. dissertation), the relationship between brain activity and linguistic descriptors of causal events (Roberto Limongi, Ph.D. dissertation), and the multiarmed bandit task (Debbie Racey, Ph.D. dissertation).
-Current student projects are examining risk taking and framing (James Cole), dynamic decision making (Tony McCoy), impulsivity (Tara Webb), and the utilization of expert advice (Steven Sutherland).
+Current student projects are examining risk taking and framing (James Cole), dynamic decision making and EEG (Tony McCoy), impulsivity (Tara Webb), and the utilization of expert advice (Steven Sutherland).